Temple University: Football

 Temple's football program dates back to 1894 and currently plays Division I FBS football in the American Athletic Conference.

 On December 17, 2012, Matt Rhule [pronounced rule] was named Temple's 26th head football coach.
 He had most recently served as the assistant offensive line coach with the New York Giants.
-Rhule was an assistant coach for the Owls for six seasons, ending in 2010-11 when the program went 9–4 and played in the fourth bowl game in school history, the Gildan New Mexico Bowl, where the Owls defeated Wyoming, 37–15 – Temple's first postseason victory since the 1979 Garden State Bowl.
+Rhule was an assistant coach for the Owls for six seasons, ending in 2010–11 when the program went 9–4 and played in the fourth bowl game in school history, the Gildan New Mexico Bowl, where the Owls defeated Wyoming, 37–15 – Temple's first postseason victory since the 1979 Garden State Bowl.
 In 2015, they posted a school-record-tying 10 wins and 4 losses.

-Temple won the 2016 American Athletic Conference Football Championship Game to secure its first conference championship since 1967.
+Temple posted another 10–4 record in 2016, when they won the 2016 American Athletic Conference Football Championship Game to secure its first conference championship since 1967.
 On December 13, 2016, Geoff Collins was named Temple's 27th head football coach.
 Before taking the position, Collins had served as defensive coordinator for the University of Florida Gators that ranked among the nation's best during his two seasons on staff.
 Collins took the Temple Owls to the Bad Boy Mowers Gasporilla Bowl in 2017 in which the Owls defeated the Florida International Golden Panthers 28 to 3.

-The team is currently coached by Stan Drayton.